srk/compchemtools/README.md

 # compchemtools
-Miscellaneous utilities for Computational Chemistry/Quantum Chemistry/Molecular Dynamics codes and calculations
+Miscellaneous utilities for Computational Chemistry/Quantum Chemistry/Molecular Dynamics codes and calculations.

+Installation: For all these utilities, download the relevant subdirectory tree, then use 'python setup.py install', or use 'python setup.py sdist' to make a pip-installable .tar.gz file in a 'dist' subdirectory.

 * opthelp - Find the current best structure in a Gaussian 09 geometry optimization run, then create a new input file starting from that geometry.
-** Installation: download the 'opthelp' directory tree, then use 'python setup.py install', or use 'python setup.py sdist' to make  a pip-installable .tar.gz file in a 'dist' subdirectory.
+Useful if you run out of optimization steps and/or patience during a geometry optimization run.